 Here are some of the things I do to grow regularly with God.
 Note that I'm not preaching this, nor do I do these all of the time.
 My spiritual practices change and evolve as the spirit directs, as they should.
 I'm sharing these ideas in case any of them catch your attention.

 In Moving Mountains, John Eldredge says some prayers work, some don't.
 I've found this to be true as well.
 Prayers where my words don't match what is really in my heart -- prayers without intent -- don't do much.
-Praying without specifics, such as vague "bless this food" prayers, also aren't effective.
+Praying without specifics, such as vague "bless this food" prayers, also aren't as effective as they could be.
 I judge the effectiveness of my prayers by whether and how much I feel the spirit.
 I often try different topics or types of prayers until I feel the spirit.
 Then, as I pray, I turn my attention and my words in whatever direction sustains or increases the spirit.
 It feels a lot like searching for Easter eggs while the spirit tells me "hotter" or "colder."

 I pray morning, night, and before meals.
 I also try to pray always in my heart and mind.
 When I suffered from incessant chronic physical pain and needed relief from God it was easy to do so.
 I had a constant, effective reminder!
 Without that reminder, I'm not as successful.
 But I try.
 I also try to go to my knees as soon as something troubling comes up.
-In fact, at one point, when I was repenting to become clean every whit, I developed callouses on my knees! (apparently the apostle Paul had those too.
-I'm in good company ;).
+In fact, at one point, when I was repenting to become clean every whit, I developed callouses on my knees!
+Apparently the apostle Paul had those too.
+I'm in good company.

 Over the years I've noticed different types of prayers.
 An incomplete list of these prayer types follows.
 I switch among these when I'm seeking out the spirit in prayer.